 When it comes to cake, you and I are contentious about which flavor wins: chocolate or vanilla.
 It’s an ongoing battle that will never end because we are so dead set in our ways that we cannot–and will not–change our minds.
 You could easily live without chocolate, but my life lived without it would be no life at all.

-It’s not that I hate vanilla; it’s just that I like to think of it as a canvas upon which to play with color, composition, texture and form, but for you vanilla is a finished work of art, complete just as it is.
-For better or worse, we choose to live peaceably in this environment.
+It’s not that I dislike vanilla; it’s just that I like to think of it as a canvas upon which to play with color, composition, texture and form, but for you vanilla is a finished work of art, complete just as it is.
+For better or worse, we choose to live peaceably despite this disagreement.
 Plus, there are other flavors of cake that help smooth things over (like white cake with chocolate frosting, or chocolate cake with vanilla frosting.
 It’s all about compromise.)

-Through the years we’ve come to respect each other’s preference, of course, partially out of marital duty and partially because, well, we sort of understand each other a little bit more than we used to.
+Through the years we have come to respect each other’s preference, of course, partially out of marital duty and partially because we understand each other a little bit more than we used to.
 We started listening to each other without trying to win the other onto our own team.
-Now we even appreciate–and even enjoy–the differing perspectives we bring to the dessert table.
-You will happily eat a slice of chocolate cake (or down a chocolate cupcake in one gulp so the Goobies don’t see you going back for seconds), and I accepted the idea that you actually enjoy the one cake in the whole world that sounds completely boring to me: white cake with white buttercream frosting.
+Now we appreciate–and even enjoy–the differing perspectives we bring to the dessert table.
+You will happily eat a slice of chocolate cake (or gulp down a chocolate cupcake in swoop so the Goobies don’t see you going back for seconds), and I accepted the idea that you really do enjoy the one cake in the whole world that sounds completely boring to me: white cake with white buttercream frosting.

 We try to lure the kids onto our own teams, but they generally have one foot in each camp because the truth is, they just plain like cake.
 Flavor matters little to them, as long as it tastes good.
 Given time, they’ll form their own opinions I think, but for now, cake wins.